Grants

 State University Grant (SUG)

-- Eligibility is limited by degree program and number of earned units.
+- Eligibility is limited by degree program and number of earned units

-- Assists with payment of tuition fees
+- Assists with payment of state tuition fees

 - Need based, does not require repayment